jliocsar/jstr/readme.md

 ![Benchmark results](https://i.imgur.com/eUQUrx1.png)

+> **Important**
+>
-Keep in mind `jstr` is a simpler tool right now, as it's still missing some core features like CSV outputs etc, so this might change a lot in the near future.
+> Keep in mind that `jstr` is a simpler tool right now, as it's still missing some core features like CSV outputs etc, so this might change a lot in the near future.

 ## To do